Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Introduction

-When the cost function is strongly convex and smooth, \citet{Agarwal-2010-Optimal} showed that the FKM algorithm achieves an improved regret bound of $\tilde{O}(T^{2/3})$.
-Later, \citet{Hazan-2014-Bandit} established that another variant of the barrier based online bandit algorithm given in~\citet{Saha-2011-Improved} achieves the minimax-optimal regret of $\tilde{O}(\sqrt{T})$.
-For an overview of the relevant theory and applications, we refer to the recent survey~\citep{Bubeck-2012-Regret, Lattimore-2020-Bandit}.
+For strongly concave reward functions,~\citet{Agarwal-2010-Optimal} showed that the FKM algorithm achieves an improved regret bound of $\tilde{O}(n^{2/3}T^{2/3})$.
+For smooth and strongly concave reward functions,~\citet{Hazan-2014-Bandit} demonstrated that another variant of the barrier based bandit learning algorithm given in~\citet{Saha-2011-Improved} achieves the minimax-optimal regret of $\tilde{O}(n\sqrt{T})$ that matches the lower bound of $\Omega(n\sqrt{T})$ derived in~\citet{Shamir-2013-Complexity} up to log factors.
+For an overview of the relevant theory and applications, we refer to the recent surveys~\citep{Bubeck-2012-Regret, Lattimore-2020-Bandit} and references therein.